 - Help children grow and learn, improving future school performance;

-- Save us money in the future by reducing costs for special education, public assistance, and corrections, generating a return on investment of as much as $17 for every $1 spent; and
+- Save us money in the future by reducing costs for special education, public assistance, and corrections;

-- Stimulate economic activity today since every dollar invested in high quality early childhood generates at least $2.10 to circulate through the local economy.
+- Stimulate economic activity today since every dollar invested in high-quality early childhood circulates through the local economy.

 Educators know the value of high-quality early learning, because it helps children start school ready to learn.
 Employers know it promotes worker stability and productivity, because it gives peace of mind to parents, while setting the foundation for a strong future workforce.
 Law enforcement officials have embraced it, because it improves school performance and reduces crime.
 Our nation’s military leaders recognize that by putting young children on a path toward learning and health that it can help solve the education, crime and obesity-related problems that put military service out of reach for many young adults.